sond8807-rgb/xarm5-isaacsim/ros2_yolo.md

 Instructions regarding the setup of the YOLOv8 object detection model by Ultralytics for the Intel Realsense D455 (or any camera) in Isaac Sim.

-# yolo_ros AND YOLO v8 INSTALLATION
+# yolo_ros and YOLO v8 Installation

 1. Install yolo_ros from the following repo by following the installation instructions: https://github.com/mgonzs13/yolo_ros/tree/main